sudheeksha/Sentiment-Analysis-Text-Summarization-NLP-ML/README.md

 - The loop continues to scroll through the webpage until "load-more" button is encountered.
 - BeautifulSoup is then intialized which scrapes the data from the HTML page.
 - These reviews are stored in a json file, the key represents movie name and the value contains a list of reviews.

+## Generating a word cloud
+- To generate a word cloud run the python script generating_word_cloud.py
+- It combines the reviews of all the movies and passes it as a parameter to the word cloud.
+- In this, words vary between font size and color

 ## Sentiment Analysis